Macleod (Vic.)

 An assessment of population growth drivers in Macleod reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+For future projections, AreaSearch is adopting ABS/Geoscience Australia's projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends predict exceptional growth, placing the Macleod (Vic.)
-(SA2) in the top 10 percent nationally over the period.
-By 2041, the area is expected to expand by 4,730 persons based on aggregated SA2-level projections, reflecting an overall increase of 42.3% over the 17 years.
+Exceptional growth is predicted over this period, with the area expected to expand by 4,735 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 42.4% in total over these 17 years.

 Frequently Asked Questions - Population